 Also, he is no hero who never met the dragon, or who, if he once saw it, declared afterwards that he saw nothing.
 Equally, only one who has risked the fight with the dragon and is not overcome by it wins the hoard, the “treasure hard to attain.” [“The Conjunction,” Jung, Carl.
 Collected Works 14, par.
 756.]

 The hero symbolizes a man’s unconscious self, and this manifests itself empirically as the sum total of all archetypes and therefore includes the archetype of the father and of the wise old man.
 To that extent the hero is his own father and his own begetter. [“The Dual Mother,” Jung, Carl.
 Collected Works 5, par.
 516.]

-One of the most interesting aspects of Jung’s work is that nearly all archetypes are personalities rather than things or ideas.
+One of the most interesting aspects of Jung’s work is that nearly all archetypes are personalities rather than non-living things or impersonal ideas.
 This is a significant departure from Greek philosophy which viewed the original ideas impersonally as static forms in a Platonic world.
 It is also a significant departure from Freudian psychology which viewed the human mind as pervaded by lust and sex, rather than some original ideas such as the “The Great Mother” or “The Great Father” which rule our conscious thinking.

 Archetypes – The Basis of Social Organization

 Personalizing the abstract ideas into forms that live in our minds collectively as heroes of ideal behavior is Jung’s significant contribution.
 However, Jung did not explore the implications of archetypes onto the formation of society itself.